grafana/github-datasource/docs/sources/annotations/_index.md

 ---
 title: 'Annotations'
 menuTitle: Annotations
-description: Using annotations for the GitHub data source plugin
+description: Learn about annotations for the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github